Garmelon/PFERD/README.md

 PFERD was originally developed for the KIT ILIAS instance, so you might have to adapt some parts of the code for full compatibility with your instance.

-To run PFERD against any instance using the integrated ILIAS authentication, simply add the `--base-url` and `--client-id` flags to the CLI command, e.g.
+To run PFERD against any instance using the integrated ILIAS authentication, add the `--base-url` and `--client-id` flags to the CLI command, e.g.

 ```
 $ pferd ilias-web --base-url https://ilias.my-university.example --client-id My_University desktop <output_directory>
 ```

-To use a config file for the given instance, just extend the example above as follows:
+To use a config file for the given instance, extend the example above as follows:

 ```ini
 [DEFAULT]